-The following summary is the result of twelve months of dedicated research consisting of developing resident families' genealogies; reading over 200 land deeds of possible owners; following numerous false leads, making many trips to Taunton and New Bedford land registries; researching wills and old photos; and cross referencing all information with a second source if possible.
-The research is still not complete.
+The following summary is the result of dedicated research consisting of developing resident families' genealogies; reading over 200 land deeds of possible owners; following numerous false leads, making many trips to Taunton and New Bedford land registries; researching wills and old photos; and cross referencing all information with a second source if possible.
+The completed research was greatly aided by Richard Gifford, a local historian.
+This research updates the previous MCAS data and survey done by Boston Architecture students.
+This house has the original foundation since the 1700's.